croyzor/caWeb/README.md

 Also, when I use this, I always use `curl`.
 This doesn't really work unless you're viewing it with a monospace font, like in a terminal.

-Rules.hs is a library which also allows for using this utility on the command line, and to gradually print the evolutions.
+Rules.hs is a library which also allows for using this utility on the command line, with the `main` function taking arguments of how many lines to print then the rule to use and to gradually printing the evolutions.